Visit BlogAdda.com to discover Indian blogs Content & Communications-Vipin Labroo: September 2020

 https://unsplash.com/photos/4xM5cytsdMo

-Electric cars are the favor of the times and are often touted as the definitive solution to curbing pollution in the towns and cities of the world.
+Electric cars, which are more and more visible are often touted as the definitive solution to curbing pollution in the towns and cities of the world.
 But are electric cars really as gentle on the environment as they are made out to be?
 After all, as many would tell you, the electricity used to charge electric car batteries may not have come from a clean source at all!

 As is usually the case, there is merit in both the arguments in favor of electric cars and those against them.
 Let's take a look at both the sides-